-- 1. Remove the arrestor clean-out plug from the bottom of the muffler. - NOTE: Be sure to clean out both arrestors if your model has two. - 2.
-Place the transmission in PARK.
+- Remove the arrestor clean-out plug from the bottom of the muffler. - 2.
+Place the transmission in PARK. - 3.
+Start the engine. - 4.
+Quickly squeeze and release the throttle lever several times to purge carbon from the system.

-- 3. Start the engine. - 4.
-Quickly squeeze and release the throttle lever several times to purge carbon from the system. - 5.
-If carbon comes out of the exhaust, cover or plug the exhaust outlet.
+- 5. If carbon comes out of the exhaust, cover or plug the exhaust outlet.
 Wear protective gloves. - 6.
 Lightly tap on the exhaust pipe with a rubber mallet while repeating step 4. - 7.
 If particles are still suspected to be in the muffler, elevate the rear of the vehicle one foot (30 cm) higher than the front.
 Block the wheels. - 8.
 Place the transmission in PARK.
 Lock the parking brake.
 Repeat steps 4 to 6 until no more particles are expelled. - 9.
 Stop the engine.
 Allow the arrestor to cool. - 10.
 Reinstall the arrestor plug and remove the exhaust outlet cover or plug.